 TRAIN STOP: BROWN LINE, DAHU PARK STATION, EXIT 2 • GPS COORDINATES MAP: 25.081086, 121.603503

 When I said almost, this is what I meant.
 The first place on our Taipei day tour itinerary was the Moon Bridge.
 And we weren’t able to visit it, lol!

-The famous bridge, with a moon-like opening when reflected on the water, is located inside the Dahu Park.
-It is at the Neihu District in Taipei, relatively far from the center of the city.
-The best time to visit it is before sunrise, just as when the waters are placid and covered with mists.
-The only problem is going there cheaply, since the MRT only start at six in the morning.
+The famous bridge, with a moon-like opening when reflected on the water, is located inside the Dahu Park at Neihu District in Taipei.
+It is relatively far from the center of the city.
+The best time to visit it is before sunrise (or maybe at sunset), when the waters are placid and covered with mists.
+The only problem is going there cheaply, since the MRT only starts at six in the morning.
 Plus, there’s the oversleeping part, see my Grand Hyatt Taipei review, lol.